Yoh (wrestler): New Japan Pro-Wrestling (2012–2016)

-Overseas learning excursion (2016–2017)
+Overseas excursion (2016–2017)

 Komatsu and Tanaka would be the latest in a long line of young Japanese wrestlers to travel to Mexico to learn the lucha libre style.
 In Mexico, Komatsu was given the ring name Fujin, named after the Japanese God of Wind, teaming with Tanaka who would be known as Raijin, named after the Japanese God of Thunder.
 The duo made their Mexican debut on January 31, teaming up with Okumura, forming the most recent version of La Ola Amarilla ("The Yellow Wave").
 The group was joined by Kamaitachi, the previous NJPW trainee who has worked for CMLL since 2014.
 On March 22, Fujin took part in the 2016 edition of The CMLL Torneo Gran Alternativa, a tournament in which rookies team up with veterans in a single-elimination tournament.
 Teaming up with Rey Escorpión, Fujin won his block, advancing to the finals of the tournament scheduled for April 5, in which they were defeated in the finals of the tournament by Esfinge and Volador Jr.

-In October 2016, Komatsu and Tanaka, now billed as "Yohey" and "Sho", The Tempura Boyz, began working regularly for American promotion Ring of Honor (ROH), with whom NJPW also had a working relationship.
+In October 2016, Komatsu and Tanaka, now billed as "Yohey" and "Sho" and known as the "Tempura Boyz", began working regularly for American promotion Ring of Honor (ROH), with whom NJPW also had a working relationship.